plamoni/SiriProxy/README.md

 **How do I remove the certificate from my iPhone when I'm done?**

 Just go into your phone's Settings app, then go to "General->Profiles."
 Your CA will probably be the only thing listed under "Configuration Profiles."
 It will be listed as its "Common Name."
 Just click it and click "Remove" and it will be removed.
 (Thanks to [@tidegu](http://www.twitter.com/tidegu) for asking!)

+**Does this require a jailbreak?**

+No. The only action you need to take on the phone is to install the root CA's public key.

 Acknowledgements